None of us set out to live a life we can’t afford.

-A car loan here, an unexpected emergency there, and a couple hundred swipes of the credit card later—we’re screwed.
+A car loan here, an unexpected emergency there, and a couple swipes of the credit card later—we’re screwed.

 And we have no idea how it happened so fast.